 I’m not completely off the grid though.
 I still carry a little laptop with me to keep in touch with the world, and of course, to write these lines.
 It feels very freeing to shut down the laptop and walk around with nothing buzzing in my pocket, to sit in a café and lift my coffee as my only hand motion, to observe the world around me rather than the world through my phone.
 I feel more connected to the moment and calm.
 CALM.
 Not knowing EVERYTHING what’s going on in the world, right here and right now, all the exclusive/breaking news – is calming.

-99% of the news I got bombarded with - either makes me sad, freaked out, helpless or irritated.
+Most of the news I get bombarded with - either makes me sad, freaked out, helpless or irritated.
 It’s a noise that makes me feel a certain way about the world that I don’t want to feel, because it’s not the reality.
 It’s certainly somebody’s opinion, understanding or campaign, but hardly a reality.

 Being switched on when I want to and switched off when I want to feels like taking back my power.
 The power to control how I feel, what I want to do and who I want to interact with.
 People seemed to be more appreciative of my time when they know I don’t have a phone and they tend to show up on time when we're meeting up.

-Being without a mobile phone in 2017. might seem like going back in time, being passé and not following the progress.
+Being without a mobile phone in 21 century might seem like going back in time, being passé and not following the progress.
 Feeling at peace while walking at my own pace is worth being called very untrendy on any given day.
 It's a privilege.